 First, you could ignore and bear it with the hope that with time it will loosen up.
-Or you could stretch it on a pseudo-waist that is bigger than the waist of the wearer to loosen it.
+Or you could stretch it on a pseudo-waist bigger than the waist of the wearer to loosen it.
 Which one would you choose?
-In the first instance it would take a longer time and the wearer will go through days and months of discomfort anytime that skirt or trouser is worn.
+In the first instance, it would take a long time and the wearer will go through days and months of discomfort anytime he/she wear the trousers or the skirt.

-The second instance however is faster and saves the wearer all the trouble.
-This is just the way out brains work.
-At the start, the brain has very low capacity and can take only little information at a time.
-This is when we are kids.
-We struggle to understand seemingly simple ideas and situations which an adult will grasp in just a micro-second.
+The second instance, however, is faster and saves the wearer all the trouble.
+That depict how our brains work.
+At the start, the brain has a limited capacity and can take a little information at a time.
+When we were kids, we struggle to understand simple ideas and situations which an adult will grasp in a micro-second.

-But then again, haven’t they stretched their brains so that its capacity has increased?
-That is what we should do with our minds.
-Stretch it so it can take more.
-In our educational system, there is increasing and deeper knowledge even about a single topic as you go higher.
+Again, haven’t they stretched their brains so that its capacity has increased?
+Exactly, what we should do with our minds.
+Stretch it so it can take extra information.
+In our educational system, we increase and deepen our knowledge on a single topic as you go higher.

 For example, our biology teachers in Junior High School taught us that plants require sunlight for photosynthesis.
-Then we got to Senior High School only to discover that there is a phase of photosynthesis plants undergo even when there is no sunlight…deeper right?
+We got to Senior High School to discover that plants undergo different phases of photosynthesis even with no sunlight.
+Deeper understanding right?

-For a student to understand this, it will need an increase in the capacity of the brain.
+For a student to understand this, he/she need to increase in the capacity of the brain.
 The fastest way will be to use bigger knowledge to expand it.
-Reading especially story books and books on interesting yet not strictly academic topics can do this expanding much better.
+Reading story books and books on interesting topics can do this expanding much better.
 It opens the student’s mind to wider ideas and expands his/her mental horizon.
-Such a student tends to understand better in class because his/her imagination has been triggered by these books and is able to grasp clearly the theory being taught in class.
+Such a student tends to understand better in class because his/her brain has increased in knowledge and imagination by these books and easily understands the theory taught in class.

-Even better is how the student is able to retain what is taught and what he/she studies – good retentive memory.
+Better is how the students recall what is taught and what he/she studies – good retentive memory.
 It works like a dog being trained to go after a bone.

 At first, the dog wouldn’t understand the language.
-However with time and effort as well as dedication on the part of the trainer, the dog will be able to understand.
-Train you mind to recall things by reading.
-Do not use the already abstract class notes to train you memory.
+However, with time, effort and dedication on the part of the trainer, the dog will be able to understand.
+Train your mind to recall things by reading.
+Don’t use the abstract class notes to train your memory.
 Use simple story books, upgrade to magazines and newspapers and as you make it a point to recall these each time, your retentive memory grows.

-Be an all-round person also, by reading books outside academia that will equip you with skills such as public speaking, cooking, management, investments, team play and many more which are valuable.
+Be an all-rounded person also, by reading books outside academia that will equip you with skills such as public speaking, cooking, management, investments, team play and many more to increase your knowledge.